VincentErb/AlisonProject/Libraries.md

 ## Respeaker

 The Respeaker Project is a sound processing peripheral for Raspberry Pi.
-Hardware-wise, it comprises 4 microphones allowing for sound source localization.
+Hardware-wise, it includes 4 microphones allowing sound source localization.
 Software-wise, it helps with sound encoding and processing (it also provides advanced features like speech recognition that are not used in this project).
 [Learn more about the Respeaker Project](https://respeaker.io/ "Respeaker")

 We used the Respeaker to record .WAV files for new sound registering, and real time audio recording for the recognition process.

 ## LibROSA

 Our main library is LibROSA.
-It is a well known python signal processing tool that builds on sci-kit learn, another famous library.
-It helps us with everything from STFT's to our main recognizing tool : NMF.
+It is a well-known python signal processing tool that builds on sci-kit learn, another famous library.
+It helps us with everything that has to do with sound processing, including STFT's and NMF.
 [More about LibROSA](https://librosa.github.io/librosa/ )